FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

     key and certificate.
 If you have git installed on your machine, you can also use the openssl.exe that comes with the git installation.
 * [AWS CLI Interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-    to import your code-signing certificate, private key, and certificate chain into the AWS Certificate Manager, and used for OTA firmware update job set up.
+    to import your code-signing certificate, private key, and certificate chain into the AWS Certificate Manager, and to set up an OTA firmware update job.
 Refer to [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for installation instructions.
 After installation, follow the steps in [Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
     to configure the basic settings (security credentials, the default AWS output format and the default AWS Region) that AWS CLI uses to interact with AWS.
-(In case you dont have an AWS account and user, to do so, follow steps 1 and 2 in the AWS IoT Core Setup Guide below, before following the Configuration basics for the AWS CLI)
+(If you don't have an AWS account and user, follow steps 1 and 2 in the AWS IoT Core Setup Guide below before following the Configuration basics for the AWS CLI.)

 ## 2 Demo setup

 ### 2.1 Setup AWS IoT Core:

 To setup AWS IoT Core, follow the [AWS IoT Core Setup Guide](AWSSetup.md).
-This guide shows you how to sign up for an AWS account, create a user and register your device with AWS IoT Core.
+The guide shows you how to sign up for an AWS account, create a user, and register your device with AWS IoT Core.
-After you have followed the instructions in the AWS IoT Core Setup Guide, you will have created a **device Endpoint**, an AWS IoT **Thing**, a **PEM-encoded device certificate**, a **PEM-encoded private key** and a **PEM-encoded root CA certificate**.
+After you have followed the instructions in the AWS IoT Core Setup Guide, you will have created a **device Endpoint**, an AWS IoT **thing**, a **PEM-encoded device certificate**, a **PEM-encoded private key**, and a **PEM-encoded root CA certificate**.
 (An explanation of these entities is given in the Setup Guide.)
 The root CA certificate can also be downloaded [here](https://www.amazontrust.com/repository/AmazonRootCA1.pem).
 Your ESP23-C3 board must now be provisioned with these entities in order for it to connect securely with AWS IoT Core.

 ### 2.2 Configure the project with the AWS IoT Thing Name and AWS device Endpoint
 The demo will connect to the AWS IoT device Endpoint that you configure here.

 1. From a terminal/command prompt, run `idf.py menuconfig`.
-This is assuming the ESP-IDF environment is exported i.e. export.bat/export.sh which is to be found under the ESP-IDF directory has been run, or one is using the ESP-IDF command prompt/terminal.
-For Visual Studio (VS) Code users who are using the Espressif IDF extension, the path is ->View->Command Palette->Search for `ESP-IDF: SDK Configuration editor (menuconfig)` and select the command->The `SDK Configuration editor` window should pop up after a moment.
+This assumes the ESP-IDF environment is exported-- i.e. that export.bat/export.sh, which can be found under the ESP-IDF directory, has been run, or that you are using the ESP-IDF command prompt/terminal.
+For Visual Studio (VS) Code users who are using the Espressif IDF extension, do ->View->Command Palette->Search for `ESP-IDF: SDK Configuration editor (menuconfig)` and select the command.
+The `SDK Configuration editor` window should pop up after a moment.
 (Note: If running menuconfig from within a VS Code command prompt, 'j' and 'k' may have to be used in place of the 'up' and 'down' arrow keys.
 Alternately, one can use a command prompt/terminal outside of the VS Code editor).
 2. Select `Reference Integration` from the menu.
 3. Set `Endpoint for MQTT Broker to use` to your **AWS device Endpoint**.